Mchapa817/Animal_Shelter_Analysis_and_Visualization/README.md

 ![Cleaned Intakes](https://github.com/Mchapa817/Animal_Shelter_Analysis_and_Visualization/blob/main/Cleaned%20Data.png)

 # Analyzing
 The data set contains animal types from typical household dogs and cats to a mix of wildlife.
-I decided to focus on trends in population over time for dogs, in order to see what patterns could be found.
+I decided to focus on trends in population over time for dogs but did find some notable trends in the wildlift data available.
 One unexpected takeaway was a larger bat population than I would have originally guessed.
 This led me to research the native bat population in Austin and find that the increased numbers of bats coincided with the bats breeding seasons.

 Another notable trend is that the number of animals picked up goes up on average in the warmer months.
-Additional research on this finding allowed me to discover that this is contradictory to typical shelter trends, where the members of the community are more likely to report strays.
+Additional research on this finding allowed me to discover that this is contradictory to typical shelter trends, where the members of the community are more likely to report strays in winter months.

 Finally, I had decided to examine the breakdown of sexes for the intake animals.
 The key here is that dogs/cats are often "fixed".
 The status of their sex can indicate if the animal has either been be a useful measure if an intake animal is abandoned or lost.